TakutoYoshikai/usbenc/README.md

 # usbenc
 The encryptor by any USB device.

+### Warning!!!
+It may be vulnerable from force attack and dictionary attack.
+I do not guarantee safety.

 ### Requirements
 * Ubuntu 20.10